 The excretion definition in biology states that it is the process of expelling metabolic wastes from living organisms.
 All animals, including humans, consume food to survive.
 Afterwards, several biochemical reactions take place within the body.

-During the process some toxic by-products forms that is harmful.
+During the process some toxic by-products form that are harmful.
 Hence, the bodies release those products through excretion.

 Kidneys regulate urinary systems.